josephmontes/VAA/README.md

   - Also, it is reasonable to anticipate that this trend will continue, presenting a favorable outlook for the batter in future seasons
 - However, I am more interested in what *type* of batters are successful vs. this 'good' VAA 4-Seam Fastball moreso than what *specific* batters
 - To achieve this, I will **not** look at who has the highest wOBA vs. this type of 4-Seam Fastball, because then I will just get a list of the best hitters, instead, I will look at who has the biggest *difference* in wOBA between the way they hit 'good' 4-Seamers vs. all other 4-Seam Fastballs
-  - I will view every batters's wOBA vs. 4-Seam Fastballs in 2 categories:
+  - I will view every batters's wOBA vs. 4-Seam Fastballs in the same 2 categories I have been using the whole time:

     `1.` VAA >= -4.5° and location within the -5 to 5.5 inches from the top of the strikezone ('g_fb' = 1)